Git Feature Branch Workflow

 marys-feature based on

-master, and the -b flag tells Git to create the branch if it doesn’t already exist.
+main, and the -b flag tells Git to create the branch if it doesn’t already exist.
 On this branch, Mary edits, stages, and commits changes in the usual fashion, building up her feature with as many commits as necessary:

 git add <some-file>